ircdocs/modern-irc/formatting.md

 Following this character are six hex digits representing the Red, Green and Blue values of the colour to display (e.g. `FF0000` means <span style="color:#ff0000">bright red</span>).

-Keep the [Forms of Color Codes](#forms-of-color-codes) section above in mind, as this method of formatting keeps these same rules – the exceptions being that `<CODE>` represents the hex color character `(0x03)` and `<COLOR>` represents a six-digit hex value as `RRGGBB`.
+Keep the [Forms of Color Codes](#forms-of-color-codes) section above in mind, as this method of formatting keeps these same rules – the exceptions being that `<CODE>` represents the hex color character `(0x04)` and `<COLOR>` represents a six-digit hex value as `RRGGBB`.

-This method of formatting is not as widely-supported as the colors above, but clients are fine to implement it without any issues.
+This method of formatting is not as widely-supported as the colors above, but clients are fine to parse them without any negative effects.

 ## Reverse Color (/ or Italics)